 It was a day of firsts, including sampling the new hugely impressive Bridgestone V01 slicks.
 Being the elite open class in the country, Thundersport GB’s GP1 division has (thankfully) an open policy for tyres, joining the World Endurance championship in a war of rubber.

 Beaky and Team Coconut will also be in action at Snet this weekend, so come and find us in the JHS Racing truck/awning.
-You might even get a brew…Enjoy more Fast Bikes reading in the four-weekly magazine.
+You might even get a brew…Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.